 I’m in a bit of a state right now.
 I’ve been dwelling all day on how much trouble this country is in.
 And then the terrorism in Texas may have sent me over the edge.
 To not say anything seems impossible.
-To ask, as I did last time, if the shooter is a terrorist, a thug or simply crazy is to make a point most everyone who reads this will already understand.
+To ask, as I did the last time we faced a terror attack, if the shooter is a terrorist, a thug or simply crazy is to make a point most everyone who reads this will already understand.
 To offer thoughts and prayers seems ridiculous.
 I’m just profoundly scared about the future of this country, and indeed, of liberal democracy in the world.
 I believe the moral arc of the universe bends to justice.
 I believe that morality is deeply rooted in the nature of human beings and in our capacity to reason.
 But it has always taken struggle to realize our aspirations to the human good and justice.
-The forces that oppose them are strong.
-And … Continue reading
+The forces … Continue reading

 Stop and think about it for minute: Every woman I know has said “me, too” in the last few days.
 In fact, it appears that every woman on FB has said, “me, too.”
 That’s a lot of awful treatment of millions of women.
 And it was not all done by Harvey Weinstein, Bill Cosby, Donald Trump, and three or four other guys.
 Most of us men have to be responsible for some part of it.
 Who else is there?
 Some of us may have only engaged in or tolerated the repulsive, slut-shaming that was common place when I was in college.
 Some of us may have asked for sex in ways that were unfair or pressured.
 (My book on sexuality got its start my junior year in college when I recognized that the sexual revolution gave men seeking unattached sex a new way to badger women into having sex that … Continue reading